joshcanhelp/josh-to-11/content/post/72-free-software-and-websites-that-really-really-really-help-me.md

 wpid: 556
 ---

-# Free software and websites that really, really, really help me

 From time to time, I go searching for a utility, website, or document to help me with whatever I’m doing.
 It usually takes no more than 15 minutes to find, install, or read whatever I find and implement it towards a solution.
 The solution typically completely satisfies the need and sometimes goes beyond.
 Some discoveries, however, go so far above and beyond what I was attempting to do that they integrate themselves completely into my digital life and make me wonder what I did before finding it (which always leads to the now philosophical question, what did I do before the internet).
 The following computer-based implements have become so essential to me that I would pay good money to keep them.
 They happen, however, to be completely free.